OpenNebula/website/content/product/cluster_configuration/storage_system/local_ds.md

 1. **Check Local Cache:** Looks for the image in the host's local cache.
 If found and valid, it returns the local path.

-2. **Check Upstream Cache:** If missing locally (or invalid), checks each host in `CACHE_UPSTREAMS`.
-If found, it copies it locally and returns that path.
+2. **Check Upstream Cache:** If the image is missing locally (or invalid), the cache manager checks each host in `CACHE_UPSTREAMS`.
+If found, it copies the image locally and returns that path.

 3. **Fallback to Front-End:** If not found in any cache, retrieves the image from the Image Datastore on the Front-end.
 Then stores it locally and on the central cache.